 One of Tokyo’s well known craft beer bars, Good Beer Faucets is located in Shibuya, about a ten minute walk from Shibuya station Hachiko exit.
 Well, it is ten minutes unless you’re like me, you keep getting lost every time you go there, but that says more about my lack of map reading skills than of the place.
 Open since October 2011, Good Beer Faucets serves up over 40 different kinds of craft beer, mainly from Japan and the US and have also started to release their own beers under the Nide brand, which are brewed by Baird Beer, located in Shizuoka, and Brimmer Brewing, located in Kawasaki.

 Good Beer Faucets is open plan and fairly spacious, but at the weekends it can get pretty busy, so make sure you have made reservations.
 There is also a smoking area as well but inside is smoke free.
 A blessing for both smokers and non-smokers in the current trend of reducing the first.
 We got there on a Friday at 5:30 and whilst it wasn’t busy, as soon as offices in the area closed for the weekend, Good Beer Faucets became packed.
-The bar does not have a table charge but be warned about reserving table – sometimes it’s limited to two hours due to being busy.
+The bar does not have a table charge but be warned about reserving tables.
 They also have free WiFi so you can read about Good Beer Faucets on BeerTengoku as you sit and drink in Good Beer Faucets.

 Food wise, the selection is good, but pricey for what you get. ¥600 for some shoestring fries won’t last a group very long; however, the honey mustard chicken was delicious.
 Crispy fried with a honey mustard dip on the side.
 We went a little OTT on it but it was good.
 The falafel was also very tasty, slightly spicy but a tad expensive, ¥500 for five balls of it.